 We thank Brian Yamaguchi (USC/ITS) for guidance about USC networks, and Christos Papadopoulos (CSU) and Rod Van Meter, Yohei Kuga, and Midori Kato (WIDE) for supporting data collection from their sites.
-We thank John Wroclawski for comments on the paper.
+We thank John Wroclawski, Alberto Dainotti, Georgios Smaragdakis (our shepherd), and the anonymous reviewers for comments on the paper.